-Whether you’re settling into your sixties or heading into your ninth decade, be careful when taking prescription and over-the-counter medicines, herbal preparations, and supplements.
-And if you’re caring for older loved ones, help them stay safe, too.
+Whether you’re settling into your sixties or heading into your nineties, be careful when taking prescription and over-the-counter medicines, herbal preparations, and supplements.
+And if you’re caring for older loved ones, help them stay safe too.

 Read on for important safety tips.

 1. Take Medicine as Prescribed — with Input from Your Health Care Provider

 Take your medicine regularly and according to your health care provider’s instructions.
 If you’re having bothersome side effects or have other questions, talk to your provider.

 Don’t take prescription medication your health care provider has not prescribed for you.
 Taking someone else’s prescription medication can be very dangerous.